gfelixc/grpc-wksp-php/README.md

-#grpc-wksh-php
+# grpc-wksh-php

-This repository has a main goal connected to grpc services
+This repository has a main goal connected to grpc services using PHP

 ## Running examples